raidenkkj/raidenTweaks/README.md

-# What is Raiden Tweaks™?
+# What is raidenTweaks™?

 ![raidentweaks-banner](https://github.com/raidenkkj/Raiden-Tweaks/blob/stable/images/raidentweaks-banner.png?raw=true)

-**Raiden Tweaks™** is a kernel manager with several profiles applicable to each type of user, its main focus is to improve your user experience.
+**raidenTweaks™** is a kernel manager with several profiles applicable to each type of user, its main focus is to improve your user experience.

 # FAQ